 Digitalization and self-confidence

-After a short break, engineer and consultant Karen Pesse, who currently acts as a project manager for IBM and leads two social startup projects, proceeded with a workshop session about Developing Digital Technology Skills: A way to reduce the Gender Gap.
+After a short break, engineer and consultant Karen Pesse, who currently acts as a project manager for IBM and leads two social startup projects, proceeded with a workshop session about Developing Digital Technology Skills.
 Pesse introduced her presentation with some facts about digitalisation and society.
-After a short round of questions about equality in education, Karen presented four role models from different technological backgrounds to the participants and mentioned some surprising numbers: Computer programmers are working in nearly every industry today.
+After a short round of questions about equity in education, Karen presented four role models from different technological backgrounds to the participants and mentioned some surprising numbers: Computer programmers are working in nearly every industry today.

 This was followed by an “Elevator pitch”, a role play in which the participants had to convince her during an imaginary elevator ride to give them a scholarship.
 In that way, participants could learn what companies are looking for and get some useful negotiation tips.